ONSdigital/rdsa-utils/README.md

 If you find a bug or would like to request a feature, please open an issue on the project's [GitHub page](https://github.com/ONSdigital/rdsa-utils/issues).
 When opening an issue, please provide as much detail as possible, including:

-- A clear and descriptive title
+- A clear and descriptive title.
-- A description of the problem you're experiencing, including steps to reproduce it
+- A description of the problem you're experiencing, including steps to reproduce it.
-- Any error messages or logs related to the issue
+- Any error messages or logs related to the issue.
-- Your operating system and Python version (if relevant)
+- Your operating system and Python version (if relevant).

 Please search through the existing issues before opening a new one to avoid duplicates.
 If you find an existing issue that covers your problem, please add any additional information as a comment.
 Issues will be triaged and prioritized by the project maintainers.